 How To Tell If A Cockatiel Is Choking?

-Choking and coughing look similar since both are an attempt to clear the breathing pathway.
+Choking and coughing appear similar as both are efforts to clear the breathing pathway.

 In many cases, a cough sounds like a soft chirp.
-Sometimes, light choking can be mistaken for a cough, especially if your cockatiel can clear its throat without third-party assistance.
+At times, light choking may be confused with a cough, especially if your cockatiel can clear its throat on its own without outside help.

 - Difficulty swallowing